sambody/inkscape-grid-maker/README.md

 It is an alternative to positioning paths and converting them to guides.

-It was derived from the Inkscape Grid Creator extension, for making grids when **designing websites** in Inkscape.
+It was derived from the Inkscape Guide Creator extension, for making grids when **designing websites** in Inkscape.
 The guides are therefore positioned using pixels, and use rounded numbers (they are set on the pixel).
 Not tested with other units.

 Example: